Usage-based billing becomes necessary when subscriptions stop matching how customers consume your product.

 Lago converts raw product usage into invoices using pricing logic you define, without forcing a fixed billing schema.

-You send events such as API calls, credits, or compute usage, and Lago aggregates them into billable metrics in real time.
+You send events, such as API calls, credits, or compute usage.
+Then, Lago aggregates them into billable metrics in real time.

-Usage can either accumulate toward an invoice or draw down from prepaid credits, depending on how you structure plans.
+Usage can either accumulate toward an invoice or burn down from prepaid credits, depending on how you structure plans.
 Subscriptions, add-ons, and enterprise thresholds all live in the same billing flow.

 Teams often pick Lago when they want control over usage calculation and invoice logic, plus flexibility in how and where the system runs.